dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

 there are all sorts of weirdo little operations that when you add cleverness can let you do neat stuff not possible on a general purpose OS.

+#### What code to write

+What to do:
+  1. Use the scratch registers to record the cycle counter at the start and end of the handler.
+Try to write the code so the reads are as close to the start and end as possible.
+     The cleaner you can do this, the more stable the measurements will be.

+  2. Write some simple code that you know the answer to and validate that you get useful answers.

+  3. After you're happy with (2), you can subtract off a correction factor.
+Or, alternatively, just keep things as is and use the relative differences.

+Some common bugs:
+  1. If you notice a unusually large cycle value at a PC soon after the user switch: this is because the scratch register used to record the "last" cycle read has not been initialized.
+Easy fix: before the `cps` instruction in `pixie_switchto_user_asm` read the cycle counter and set it.
+  2. If you add a line comment `@` or `//` to a macro used in the `ss-pixie-asm.S` file, this will eat the entire remainder of the macro body!
+So either don't do this, don't use a macro, or use `/* ... */` style comments.
+If you're getting reset faults, after changing the trampoline macro, this is what is going on :).
+  3. Note that for most approaches, the cycle counter differences will be for the *previous* instruction not the current one.
+  4. Bugs in your profiler often won't lead to crashes, just wrong results.
+And wrong results are hard to spot if you don't know what the right one is.
+So write some very very simple tests where you can see what is going on and validate that what you expect is what you get.
+For example, `4-nop-test.c` profiles a routine that does 10 nops, no loads or stores with caching enabled.
+We expect each `nop` instruction to take about the same (for me 36 cycles).
+     Any big spike is a sign that somethig is off.

 ------------------------------------------------------------------
 ### Extension: Implement PMU counters `code-pmu`